Batman: Dark Tomorrow: Plot

 Ra's al Ghul (Don Leslie), his daughter Talia (Wendy Jones), and his League of Assassins take control of a weaponized satellite that is targeting Gotham City.
-While trying to end a gang war between The Ventriloquist and Black Mask (Michael Wright), Batman (Julian Fletcher) discovers that Commissioner James Gordon (Ron McLarty) has been kidnapped and is being held hostage at an overrun Arkham Asylum.
-Racing through Gotham City's sewers to enter the Asylum undetected, Batman has to fight through several foes, including Victor Zsasz (Scott Sowers), Ratcatcher (Jonathan Roumie), Mr. Freeze (Ralph Byers), Poison Ivy (Wendy Jones), and Killer Croc (Richardo Ferrone), before finally encountering the Joker (Allen Enlow), the mastermind behind Gordon's kidnapping.
-After defeating Joker and saving Gordon, Batman deduces that the Joker was actually working for Ra's al Ghul and the kidnapping scheme was merely a distraction to allow Ra's to commence his newest plan to take over the world.
+While trying to end a gang war between the Ventriloquist and Black Mask (Michael Wright), Batman (Julian Fletcher) discovers that Commissioner Gordon (Ron McLarty) has been kidnapped and is being held hostage at an overrun Arkham Asylum.
+Racing through the sewers to enter the asylum undetected, Batman has to fight through several foes, including Victor Zsasz (Scott Sowers), the Ratcatcher (Jonathan Roumie), Mr. Freeze (Ralph Byers), Poison Ivy (Wendy Jones), and Killer Croc (Richardo Ferrone), before finally encountering the Joker (Allen Enlow), the mastermind behind Gordon's kidnapping.
+After defeating the Joker and saving Gordon, Batman deduces that the Joker was actually working for Ra's al Ghul and that the kidnapping scheme was a distraction to allow Ra's to commence his newest plan to take over the world.

 Traveling to the Himalayas, Batman makes his way to the League of Assassins' stronghold to foil Ra's al Ghul's scheme.
 Talia helps him by turning off the cameras around Ra's lair.
-Batman finds a terminal and overrides the homing signal, before defeating Ubu (Dean Wein), Ra's most trusted servant, guarding the entrance to the throne room.
-There, Batman confronts Ra's, who reveals his master plan: 24 bombs have been planted throughout the world, which, once activated, will cause the ice caps to enter the oceans, forming tsunamis and hurricanes throughout the coastlines; every coastal city on the world will be destroyed and one-third of the planet's population with it, allowing Ra's to rebuild the world in his image.
+Batman finds a terminal and overrides the homing signal before defeating Ubu (Dean Wein), Ra's most trusted servant, who is guarding the entrance to the throne room.
+There, Batman confronts Ra's, who reveals his master plan: 24 bombs have been planted throughout the world, which, once activated, will cause the ice caps to enter the oceans, forming tsunamis and hurricanes throughout the coastlines; every coastal city on the globe will be destroyed and one third of the planet's population with it, allowing Ra's to rebuild the world in his image.
 Ra's then asks Batman to marry Talia and become his heir, but the Dark Knight declines, much to Talia's disappointment.

 Ra's and Batman engage in a final sword fight, with Batman emerging victorious.
-A defeated Ra's attempts to activate the bombs, but to no avail, as they had already been disabled by Batman.
+A defeated Ra's attempts to activate the bombs, but to no avail, as they have been disabled by Batman.
 Ubu, having recovered, then tries to kill Batman, but Talia warns him and Batman dodges the attack, causing Ubu to unintentionally kill Ra's instead.
-Talia and Ubu take Ra's to the Lazarus Pit as the temple begins to self-destruct and revive him, while Batman escapes and returns to Gotham.
+Talia and Ubu take Ra's to the Lazarus Pit to revive him as the temple begins to self-destruct, while Batman escapes and returns to Gotham.
 As he looks out over the city, the Bat-Signal ignites the sky once more, calling him back into action.